Mihir-2003/delta-demo/README.md

 # delta-demo
-This ios a demo for Git and Github class
+This ios a demo for Git and Github class.